-Even though soft convertible canvas (cloth) tops on vehicles are waterproof, their hydrophobic properties may weaken with exposure to all the weather elements (UV rays, rains, snow, dust, dirt).
+Even though soft convertible canvas (cloth) tops on cars are waterproof, their hydrophobic properties may weaken with exposure to all the weather elements (UV rays, rain, snow, dust, dirt).
 Since convertible tops need to stay waterproof all the time, I decided to show you a quick and easy way to waterproof them on your car.

 Before anything else, you need to make sure that a convertible top is clean from any dirt and dust.
 So, you should wash and clean it as thoroughly as possible.

 Quick steps for cleaning fabric convertible top:

 - Spray it with water (garden hose or pressure washer).
 However, if you use a pressure washer, make sure to keep the wand far away from the fabric.
 That way, you’ll avoid any damage to it.

 - Spray APC on the fabric and let it sit for 3-4 minutes.

 - Use a soft brush and agitate the area in circular motions.
 Be thorough, and don’t skip any areas.

 - When you have brushed everything, rinse the top.
 Again, be careful if you’re using a pressure washer.

 There are tons of products marketed as “convertible top cleaners,” and they work.
 But there’s no need for you to spend additional money on that.
 Any high-quality APC (all-purpose cleaner) will do the work fantastically.

 If you don’t know which brush to use, check my recommended brushes for leather cleaning; they’ll also be great for clean convertible tops.
 If you use a too harsh brush, you will speed up the wearing of the convertible top and maybe even damage it immediately.